grgzmy/conuhacks/README.md

 AppDirect's API challenge may be a little different than what you are accustomed to.
 Rather than providing you with an API endpoint, we will ask your team for an endpoint for us to contact you!

-This type of API "hook" is a common pattern used in integration scenarios between systems.
-Much of AppDirect's billing integration and event functionality works that way.
-Rather than having an API client poll for changes or events happening in a third party system, you reverse the roles: don't call us, we'll call you.
+This pattern is sometimes called a [webhook](https://en.wikipedia.org/wiki/Webhook).
+It is particularly useful for real-time integration scenarios between systems.
+Much of AppDirect's billing and event functionality works that way.
+Rather than having a client poll for events happening in a third party system, you reverse the roles: don't call us, we'll call you.

 For ConUHacks, we have created a system that enables participants to register their team members & hackathon projects into a demonstration marketplace.
 It is in a sense a miniature version of how AppDirect works.